findy-network/findy-network.github.io/content/en/blog/fsm3/index.md

 export MY_ROOT=`pwd`
 ```

-Follow the workshop documentation on how to allocate new agents with their wallets.
+Follow the workshop documentation on how to allocate new agents with their
+wallets.

-Allocate the following agents:
+Allocate the following agents (actual commands and the script calls follow):
 1. `issuing` will be the issuing service
 1. `seller`, will be a seller, aka logical issuer
 1. `buyer` will be a buyer.
-1. `verifier` will be a verifier.
+1. `verifier` will be a verifier for the VC.
 (Usage is out scoped from this document.)

 Here's an example of how you could
 1. allocate the agents,